snare/idiot/README.md

 ## FAQ

+If you get the following error:

+    <type 'exceptions.TypeError'>: notification() got an unexpected keyword argument 'actionButton'

-If you get an error related to the `rumps` module while running, you'll need to install [snare's fork](https://github.com/snare/rumps) of `rumps`.
-It should be installed automatically by the `setup.py`, but if you already had a version installed it may not have been.
+then you probably don't have [snare's fork](https://github.com/snare/rumps) of `rumps` installed.
+It should be installed automatically by the `setup.py`, but if you already had a version `rumps` installed it may not have been.
+A PR to integrate the improvements to `rumps` used in Idiot has been issued but not merged yet.

 ## License